cisagov/manage.get.gov/docs/research/README.md

-# Dotgov Research
+# .gov Research

-This contains scripts for gathering data about dotgov usage and answering various secondary research questions.
+This contains scripts for gathering data about .gov usage and answering various secondary research questions.